Gkcoder130/LibraraymanagementSystem/LibrarymanagementSystem/README.md

 4. Run the application (`LibrarymanagementSystemApplication.java`).
 5. Open your browser and go to `http://localhost:8080`.

-## 🖼️ Screenshot
+## 🖼️ Output
-Below is a sample screenshot of the application interface:
+Below is a sample output screenshot of the application interface:

 ![Application Screenshot](Screenshot2025-07-13234041.png)